You are here

 The Mediterranean Archaeology Collaborative Specialization (MACS) will expose students to the range of current approaches on the cutting-edge of Mediterranean archaeology.
-The Mediterranean offers unrivalled opportunities for exploring the complexities of economic, social, political and religious change over centuries and millennia, across a vast area that is at once a coherent unit and a region with incredible diversity.
+The Mediterranean offers unrivalled opportunities for exploring the complexities of economic, social, political, and religious change over centuries and millennia, across a vast area that is at once a coherent unit and a region with incredible diversity.

 Students will be trained in the various methods required to undertake innovative research in the Mediterranean’s varied prehistoric and historic contexts.
-Upon successful completion of the PhD requirements of the home graduate unit and the collaborative specialization, students receive the notation “Completed Mediterranean Archaeology Collaborative Specialization” on their transcript.
+Upon successful completion of the PhD requirements of the home graduate unit and the collaborative specialization, students will receive the notation “Completed Mediterranean Archaeology Collaborative Specialization” on their transcript.

 Contact and Address

 Applicants to the collaborative specialization must apply to and be admitted to both the collaborative specialization and a graduate degree program in one of the collaborating graduate units.
 Applicants must meet the admission requirements of the graduate unit in which they intend to enrol.
 Admission will be subject to the approval of the graduate unit concerned and the collaborative specialization committee.